sean-gugler/DeathmazeFairPlay/README.md

 * Arriving after a teleport should always face open space.
 If you arrive facing a wall, your first move can be forward through it.
 * Protect the "screen holes" in memory for better compatibility with later models of Apple II.
 * Save game routine properly points to the DCT (Device Characteristics Table).
 Retail builds only work by pure luck, and maybe not on all models of Apple II.
+* Where "save" is not allowed, "quit" will not prompt to save either.

 ## Other changes in fan releases
 * Smaller file size, trimmed hundreds of unused bytes and optimized some bloated routines.